selectel/terraform-provider-selectel/website/docs/d/cloudbackup_plan_v2.html.markdown

 # selectel\_cloudbackup\_plan\_v2

-Provides a list of backup plans for Selectel Scheduled Backup service.
-For more information about backup plans, see the official Selectel documentation for [Scheduled Backup](https://docs.selectel.ru/en/api/scheduled-backups/).
+Provides a list of backup plans for Selectel Scheduled Backups.
+For more information about backup plans, see the [official Selectel documentation](https://docs.selectel.ru/cloud-servers/backups/create-backup/#configure-scheduled-backups).

 ## Example Usage